stevan/HTTP-Throwable/README.md

 classes corresponding to the HTTP error status code (4xx-5xx) as well as the redirection codes (3xx).

-## See Also

-This module is similar to HTTP::Exception with a few, well uhm, exceptions.
-First, we are not implementing the 1xx and 2xx status codes, it is this authors opinion that those not being errors or an exception control flow (redirection) should not be handled with exceptions.
-And secondly, this module is very PSGI friendly in that it can turn your exception into a PSGI response with just a method call.

 ## Installation

 To install this module type the following: